Top 10 Sports Stars Born In Michigan

 6. John Smoltz

-Smoltz ended his career with stints at the Boston Red Sox and St Louis Cardinals but only after eight All-Star selections, two NL wins and two NL strikeouts titles.
+Smoltz ended his career with stints at the Boston Red Sox and St. Louis Cardinals, but only after eight All-Star selections, two NL wins, and two NL strikeout titles.
 The 1996 NL Cy Young winner was inducted into the Hall of Fame in 2015.

 John Smoltz